alan-turing-institute/ancient-greek-semantic-space/README.md

 1. Change definition of directory (variable "path") on line 13.
 2. Run script.
 3. Use plots in subdirectory "plots".

+## proximity_1.3_centroid.py

+This Python 3 script was developed by Martina Astrid Rodda in May 2019.
+It takes as input a series of parameter values, a plaintext file with a list of target words, as well as .dm file produced by DISSECT (containing a semantic space), and computes the cosine distance between the centroid of all target words and each individual target word.

+Use:

+1. Set directory and file names for input and output files in lines 31-49.
+2. Enter values of parameters:

+  a.
+"What is the window size?".
+Enter 1, 5, or 10, depending on the size of context window for co-occurrence matrix.

+  b.
+"What is the frequency threshold for vocabulary lemmas?"
+Enter 1, 20, 50, or 100, depending on the frequency threshold for lemmas in vocabulary used to create the semantic space.

+  c.
+"What is the target file name? (format: target_$, enter $)" Enter the second half of the name for the list of target words.

 ## References